cran-task-views/Epidemiology/Epidemiology.md

 - `r pkg("epiCo")`: Tools for visualization and characterization of vector-borne disease outbreaks, with a specific focus on the Colombian context.
+- `r pkg("sivirep")`: Automated reports for the analysis of surveillance data from the SIVIGILA (Sistema Nacional de Vigilancia en Salud Pública) in Colombia.
+In the process, many functions for data cleaning, manipulation, and visualization are used under the hood.
+These functions are also exported and can be used outside of the automated reports.

 #### Individual-level data